Eight Amazing Benefits of Strength Training for Runners

 Focus on upper back and posterior shoulder exercises to pull the shoulders back and increase efficiency.
 Also ensure your lower body muscles are flexible so you get more ‘bang for your buck’ on each stride.
 This will take no extra effort but will certainly improve comfort and performance.

-You might also like these articles on strength training for beginners and the benefits of high-intensity interval training
+You might also like these articles on the best pre-workout supplements for runners, the best supplements for marathons, strength training for beginners, and the benefits of high-intensity interval training.

 James Johnstone is head trainer at Leeds Personal Training Studio.